eatahine/alx-system_engineering-devops/0x00-shell_basics/README.md

- rmdir /tmp/my_first_directory -Delete the directory my_first_directory that is in the /tmp directory cd- -script that changes the working directory to the previous one cd- -script that changes the working directory to the previous one
+ rmdir /tmp/my_first_directory -Delete the directory my_first_directory that is in the /tmp directory cd- -script that changes the working directory to the previous one cd- -script that changes the working directory to the previous one ls -la . .. /boot - script that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.